 - Foundation Stage

-As a school, we call the first year Foundation Stage.
-We often abbreviate to FS.
+As a school, we call the first year Reception, but sometimes use Foundation Stage or FS.

-When we say ‘the FS team’, we mean the teachers and LSAs (adults) that work in Foundation Stage.
+When we say ‘the FS team’, we mean the teachers and LSAs (adults) that work in Reception.

 What is the Early Years Foundation Stage?